agb32/cosmadoc/docs/source/environmental.md

 - Collingwood college Alnwick building
 - Collingwood college Richmond building

-85% of the power produced is to be used by COSMA to offset electricty costs for a 10 year period commencing April 2024.
+80% of the power produced is to be used by COSMA to offset electricty costs for a period of more than 10 years commencing April 2024.

-The funding for this project was received from UKRI for DiRAC Federation projects and is a trail-blazing project which could see other such schemes across the UK.
+The funding behind this scheme was aimed at reducing CO2 emissions from UK Digital Research Infrastructure, and to provide a case study for UKRI-funded solar panel installation on university estates in short time periods.
+It was received from UKRI for the DiRAC Federation project, and is a trail-blazing project which could see other such schemes across the UK.